 Ever since its proposal, the high-rise has been a contentious issue.
 It’s been blamed for powerful downdraught on the streets of London, its concave design channelling gusts of wind strong enough to knock people over.
 It’s also been responsible for a glaring beam of light so hot it melted the paintwork off cars, being rebranded by critics as the ‘Walkie Scorchie.’

-St Paul’s Cathedral
+St Paul’s Cathedral – 111 metres

 When talking about the London skyline, it’s easy to fall into the trap of discussing skyscrapers that have been built in the past two decades.
 But one historic building has been defining London’s skyline for over 300 years – St. Paul’s Cathedral.

 Completed in 1708, the Anglican cathedral is a world-renowned structure with a vast dome reaching a height of 111 meters.
 It sits within the central City of London, atop Ludgate Hill and northeast of Blackfriars.
 After enduring the Great Fire of 1666, it was rebuilt by Christopher Wren who combined Neoclassical, Gothic, and Baroque elements.

 The cathedral has been the site of many historic state occasions, including the Royal Wedding of Prince Charles and Lady Diana and Sir Winston Churchill’s state funeral.
 It’s also the resting place of several famous people; the Duke of Wellington, Admiral Nelson and Christopher Wren himself are entombed in the cathedral’s crypt.
 It’s pretty cool to have so much history right there in the middle of the city.

-The 1,000 ft skyscraper, called “a lift shaft with a bulge on top” by Historic England, would have been the second tallest in western Europe.
+The 1 000 ft skyscraper, called “a lift shaft with a bulge on top” by Historic England, would have been the second tallest in western Europe.
 The Tulip was designed by famed British architect Norman Foster.
 Considered as one of the most prolific British architects of his generation, Foster has already had his fair share of editing the London skyline; he’s responsible for designing City Hall, Willis Building and 30 St Mary aka the Gherkin.

 As a leading financial centre with a growing population, London’s skyline is always susceptible to change.
 Last year the number of skyscrapers in the capital hit an all-time high of 541.
 This year, a record 76 skyscrapers were to be finished, more high-rise buildings than any other year.